 Based on my theoretical reasoning above, this could partly explain why the addition of these amino acids is consistently helpful for this purpose.

-I also hypothesise that if total protein intake each day were to be sufficient, it would likely account for the majority of the reductions in muscle soreness that occurs due to supplementing these amino acids.
+If total protein intake each day was sufficient it would likely account for most of the reductions in muscle soreness that occurs due to supplementing these amino acids.

-For now, if you are about undertaking training that is going to cause severe DOMs and you want to do everything you can to limit them, it could be worth considering BCAAs and EAAs just in case.
+If you are about undertaking training that is going to cause severe DOMs and want to do everything you can to limit them, it could be worth considering BCAAs or EAAs.
+It might not help, but there is a chance it could.

 Omega 3’s have been shown to consistently help reduce DOMs.